gaganhn07/Port_scanner/README.md

  Steps:
  1) Enter Host name
  2) Enter range of ports
- 3) Shows which ports are open
+ 3) Shows which ports are open or filtered